Experience True Nature Alaska Wilderness Adventure Tours beyond Imagination

 Anchorage

-Upon arrival in Anchorage transfer to your downtown hotel.
+Upon arrival in Anchorage, check in to your downtown hotel.
 Spend the rest of the day exploring Alaska's largest city.
 Anchorage features dozens of parks and 122 miles of paved bike paths.
 Warmed by a maritime climate, you can spend the day salmon fishing at downtown's Ship Creek, hiking the nearby mountains, photographing glaciers and dining at a four-star restaurant.
 Within a 15-minute drive from downtown on the Hillside is the tree-lined trailhead of Anchorage’s most popular hike, Flattop Mountain.
 A short floatplane ride opens up the possibility of almost any type of adventure.
 That’s one reason why Lake Hood is the world’s busiest floatplane base.
 Try some fresh Alaskan seafood (Salmon, Halibut and Dungeness Crab) for dinner in one of the many excellent restaurants around the hotel.
 Afterwards enjoy a stroll along the coastal trail with sweeping views of Mt.
 Denali and Mt.
 Susitna aka: the "Sleeping Lady".
 Overnight: Anchorage

 Day